wandyezj/wandyezj.github.io/docs/_posts/2023-06-04-story-game-philosophy.md

 How do I separate __Story Games__ from other storytelling games?

-- A focus on cooperative story telling where games rules give all players _equal narrative control_.
+- A focus on cooperative story telling where games rules give all players _equal narrative control_. [^arsludi-our-ground-is-level]
 - A player’s ability to affect what happens in the game is not dependent on a their character’s fictional ability to do those things. [^arsludi-defining-story-games]

 Different Story Games facilitate different kinds of stories.